 At any rate, the Pirates probably never expected a Gold Glove out of Kravitz.
 They just wanted him to hit, and in the minors he did plenty of that, earning a place on the Southern Association All-Star team after a stellar 1955 season in which he batted .298 with 19 home runs.
 Then he kept it up in camp the following spring.
 “I hit everything they threw at me,” he crowed.
 “I made those pitchers look silly.”
 On April 17, 1956, Kravitz started behind the plate in the Polo Grounds as the Pirates opened the season against the New York Giants.
 (It was a nightmare debut, though.
 His two errors led to two unearned runs and handed the Giants a 4-3 win.)

 Kravitz popped in and out of the lineup during the first 2½ months of the 1956 season, showing only occasional glimpses of his offensive prowess.
-On May 11 he blasted his first major-league home run, an upper-deck grand slam in the bottom of the ninth to beat Jack Meyer and the Phillies.
-As of 2012, he was one just 27 players in major-league history to record a walk-off grand slam.
+On May 11 he blasted his first major-league home run, an upper-deck grand slam in the bottom of the ninth to beat Jack Meyer and the Phillies, 6-5.
+As of 2016, he was one just 28 players in major-league history to record a walk-off grand slam with his team trailing by three runs.
 Kravitz’s teammates mobbed him at home plate, while an apoplectic Meyer stormed back to the Philadelphia dugout, snatched a bat out of the rack, and pounded a porcelain drinking fountain into shards.